Introduction and Overview

 “Processor” means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;

-Explanation: As a company and website owner, we are responsible for all data that we process from you.
-In addition to controllers, there may also be so-called processors.
-This includes any company or person that processes personal data on our behalf.
-In addition to service providers such as tax consultants, processors can therefore also be hosting or cloud providers, payment or newsletter providers or large companies such as Google or Microsoft.
+Explanation: As a company and website owner, we are responsible for all data we process from you.
+In addition to the controllers, there may also be so-called processors.
+This includes any company or person who processes personal data on our behalf.
+Processors can therefore be, in addition to service providers such as tax advisors, for example, hosting or cloud providers, payment or newsletter providers, or large companies such as Google or Microsoft.

 Consent